nancytao/cs4400-gttravel/README.md

-make single country search go straight to special country page tables to alight stuff in search maybe make is capital in city search a check mark or a yes no not truee false
+make single country search go straight to special country page tables to alight stuff in search maybe make is capital in city search a check mark or a yes no not truee false write reviews three tabs for each type of reivew nav-pills